We decided to write this post after speaking with a potential client recently on the topic of justifying the cost of a new website. Their stand was:

 To illustrate let us take 3 design disciplines - image, typography, and colour:

 Images, logos and other graphics for the web need to be cropped, optimized for speed, and stylized to fit the new website design (on all devices).
 Familiar with or own Photoshop, Illustrator, Sketch, Affinity Designer?
 When to use JPG, PNG or SVG image formats?

 How many of us understand line heights, x-heights, ascenders, descenders, orphans, and widows?
 What's the ideal width for a column of copy?
 What header typeface works best with a paragraph typeface?
 Machine fonts, Google fonts or premium fonts like Adobe Typekit?
 Typography is a beautiful and elegant art, there's a lot to learn not only from choosing the right combinations but also in the application, working with typography needs technical knowledge and artistic skill.

-What colors work best together?
+What colours work best together?
 What tone should we set?
 Should we go with a sharp complementary palette or go for something much more organic?
 What does hex #333333 look like on a Windows PC?
 Looks horrid on my iOS Tablet.
-Web safe only colors?
+Web safe only colours?
 RGB, Hex?
-The psychology of color?
+The psychology of colour?

 We've used 3 examples above to quickly get the point across: a 'free' online website builder can 'build' a website, it enables us to easily create a web page; with a navigation at the top, add an image area below and so on.
 Sure.
 But that's where it ends.
 It can not 'design' the website for you.

 But wait, there's more!
 Other important considerations include:

 Cross browser testing & device compatibility

 Chrome, Internet Explorer, Firefox, Safari, and Opera for Mac computers, PC computers, iPhones, Android phones, iPads, and tablets, that's a lot of testing.
 Do you have these devices on hand to test on?
 Hey, there's always a Courts, Harvey Norman or Apple Store nearby, right?